discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Divider text="Details"/>

 It is important to apply <Boon name="Resolution"/> when you are about to burst for the <Trait name="retribution"/> and <Trait name="righteousinstincts" /> modifiers.
-Thanks to <Trait name="healersresolution"/> your heal skill applies long lasting <Boon name="Resolution" />.
+Thanks to <Trait name="healersresolution"/>, your heal skill applies long lasting <Boon name="Resolution" />.
 You can also trigger a <Skill id="13677"/> by losing health below the 75% threshold to trigger <Trait id="648"/>, however you need to be careful to not die.

+It may be difficult to maintain permanent <Boon name="Resolution" /> solo.
+Some notable teammates who can aid with <Boon name="Resolution" /> uptime include:
+- <Specialization name="Firebrand" text="Firebrands" /> if taking
+  -  <Skill name="mantraofsolace" />, <Skill name="mantraofliberation" />, <Skill name="standyourground" />, <Skill name="hallowedground" />
+- <Specialization name="Guardian" text="Guardians"/> taking Greatsword (usually <Specialization name="Dragonhunter" /> or <Specialization name="Willbender" /> )
+  - <Skill name="symbolofresolution" />
+- <Specialization name="Renegade" text="Renegades"/> if taking <Trait name="spiritboon" />

 </Advanced>